IBM/paxapi/source/includes/globalapi.md

 ## Logon SSO
 The Logon SSO function allows you to automate your login process.
 This function takes the URL of the server and database name required by IBM® Planning Analytics for Microsoft Excel to perform a logon and displays the Mode 2 login screen where you can choose between Windows authentication and Native authentication.

-> Example of the syntax
+> Example of the syntax:
 ```vb
 Private Sub CommandButtonLogonSSO_Click()
 On Error GoTo HANDLER: